KASochacki/clemposo/readme2.txt

 4) Once you have found the shift for all of the ROIs, click "export".
 This will save all of the cropped images (EM and fluorescence) with the alignment adjusted in the way that you chose.
 It will also ask if you would like to crop and translate other files.
 Here, you probably want to crop any of the additional channel files that you transformed in lmmalignapp.

 AutocorrMMM.mlapp
 This program is written to do the final high precision correlation to the MMM maps.
 It is hard-coded to work with the relative rotations and image sizes of our specific microscope.
 This program will not work well on data from other scopes unless relative rotations are optimized.
+If you are using Krios1 at NIH, the low mag calibrations are (as I type this) very off.
+So, if the MMM and LMM images combine in a very bad way, that is a likely reason.
+You will need to open up images in imageJ and calculate the relative pixel sizes yourself.
+The default values are what I currently use on that scope.